26 – 30 June 2023

 Jean Monnet Module - Intensive Course

 Over the last years, the impact of natural and technological disasters has been constantly on the rise, both within and outside the EU.
-According to the EM-DAT (Emergency Events Database), between 2000 and 2019, more than 1000 disasters have occurred in EU Member States, killing roughly 100.000 people and affecting a total of 4.400.000 individuals.
+The recent Covid-19 pandemic is just the last dramatic example.

 NATURE OF THE COURSE, LEARNING OBJECTIVES AND METHODOLOGY

 The course is structured as a 5-day intensive course (Monday-Friday).
-The entire course runs for 38 hours (normally 8.30-18.00) with 1.5/2 hrs lectures on specific subject matters.
-The course is planned to be held in person, subject to any development in the Covid-19 health emergency.
+The entire course runs for 38 hours (normally 8.30-18.00).
+The course will be held in person.

 The course aims to:

 - provide participants with a sound knowledge of the legal frameworks pertaining to disaster management activities and the role of human rights in the prevention and response to natural and technological disasters;